atong01/comp116-atong/alarm/README.txt

 I think it would be more helpful to instead of printing an error for each detection the program printed information about the whole log after scanning through it, a summary of the errors detected.

+Additionally the shell code detection is very limited, searching only for a payload beginning with \x.